A Million Copies Initiative

 The Iraq Peace Action Coalition (IPAC) is an antiwar organization based in Minneapolis, Minnesota.
 The coalition was created in order to coordinate activities by local activists in opposition to the U.S. war against Iraq.
 IPAC also sponsors protests against escalations of the war in Afghanistan.

-Contact: Council Delegate, John Braun, 612-522-1861, braun044 AT umn DOT edu.
+Contact: Council Delegate, John Braun,

 ^Top